 COM 330 Social Media Theories and Impact

 This class is designed to enable students to analyze the role of social media in society.
 We will look at the social consequences and political implications of social media, as well as its/their role in the broader media landscape.
 The overarching goal is to develop the theoretical tools and critical perspective to interrogate the social media that saturate our lives.
-Sophomore status or permission of instructor.
+Prerequisites: COM 105 and COM 120.
+Offered alternate spring semesters.

 COM 350 Just Food?
 The Cultural Rhetorics and Politics of Consumption (4 hours)

 This course investigates how we constitute and communicate our identities through the food we consume and importantly the food we do not consume.
 As critical consumers and citizens, students learn to analyze and assess the public issues on the table: food choices and health, food labeling and safety, food insecurity and hunger, unequal access to healthy food, and food as a human right.
-Prerequisites COM 101 and sophomore status or permission of instructor.
+Prerequisites: COM 101 and sophomore status.

 COM 360 Social Media Strategy and Analytics (4 hours)

 In this course students will learn the science behind social sharing, and the technical aspects of how to use and analyze social media.
 Using real campaigns as an example, this course will help you understand how to be successful on social media whether branding yourself or an organization.
-Sophomore status or permission of instructor.
+Prerequisite: Sophomore status.

 COM 380 Feminist Media Studies (4 hours)

 This course examines the portrayal of gender in the media, focusing specifically on radio, television, and film, and aims to encourage an understanding of the diversity of groups in society in relationship to identity and selfhood.
 Class will be conducted in lecture format with some in-class screenings and class discussion.
-Prerequisite COM120 or WGS 101.
-Cross-listed as WGS 380.
+Prerequisites: COM 105 and COM 120; or WGS 101.
+Offered alternate spring semesters.
+Cross-listed with WGS 380.